-Parasitology and aquatic pathobiology
+Parasitology and Aquatic Pathobiology

 The section uses animal models and in vitro systems and develops diagnostics, vaccines and prevention and control programs.
 Traditionally we have a strong focus on collaboration with developing countries.

-The Aquatic Pathobiology Lab (AQUA)We work with fish health and fish welfare.
+Aquatic Pathobiology Lab (AQUA)We work with fish health and fish welfare.
 We focus on vaccinology, basic immunology, diagnostics and treatments.

 Parasites and the Environment (PARAENVI)Research in helminth infections and malaria in humans; the impact of drug based treatment and disease control, infection, transmission, host immune response.

 Veterinary Parasitology (VETPAR)Focus on parasite infections in domestic animals applying field studies, animal experimental models and advanced in vitro systems, encompassing parasites, their biology, disease impact and control.

 Parasites, Immunology and Gut Health (PIGH)We work on molecular and immunoparasitology, and interactions between gut parasites, the microbiota, and host diet and metabolism.